 Michelle worried I’d get re-addicted to cigarettes doing that.
 I assured her I wouldn’t.
 I told her, “I’ll only get hooked if I start buying them again, and that’s not going to happen.”

 I didn’t care.
-I felt alive with her and really loved the taste of cigarettes again.
+I felt alive with her and loved the taste of cigarettes again.
 There’s nothing better than a cold cocktail and a delicious cigarette.
 It’s like sex.

 But like everything awesome, if you do it often enough you begin to tire of it.